Defining DLT Immutability: A Qualitative Survey of Node Operators: Results

 What follows are summary insights from our semi-structured interviews.
 The discussion areas this paper focusses on are, ``How often do you or your node operations team check the code contained in an upgrade before applying it?'', ``Have you or your node operations team knowingly run code that caused a ledger rewrite that affected a single account balance?'' and ``What is your opinion on the level of maturity in blockchain governance?''

 Specific examples, concepts and real-world scenarios from the transcripts were coded, with some examples and concepts being coded into multiple categories.
-These were then grouped into higher-level themes (this process is documented in Table \ref{table:coding}, but omitted for brevity and presentation reasons in Tables \ref{table:results_coding1} - \ref{table:results_coding4}).
-This process was inductive initially, and then aggregation occurred via situating the concrete examples within the context of the wider transcripts and existing literature on decentralization and ledger immutability, a process already undertaken as part of our companion paper.~\cite{lynham2025decentralizationqualitativesurveynode} The full transcripts of discussions on the topic areas of validator due diligence on code upgrades, rewrite events and governance maturity from the semi-structured interviews and survey responses can be found in the Appendix.
+These were then grouped into higher-level themes (this process is documented in Table \ref{table:coding} in Appendix F, but omitted for brevity and presentation reasons in Tables \ref{table:results_coding1} - \ref{table:results_coding4}).
+This process was inductive initially, and then aggregation occurred via situating the concrete examples within the context of the wider transcripts and existing literature on decentralization and ledger immutability.~\cite{lynham2025decentralizationqualitativesurveynode} The full transcripts of discussions on the topic areas of validator due diligence on code upgrades, rewrite events and governance maturity from the semi-structured interviews and survey responses can be found in the Appendix.

 These discussion areas were chosen to analyse immutability for a number of reasons.
 The upgrade of a chain, especially a hard-fork, is often when a state change occurs, since it is simpler to manipulate the state of a halted chain and then if necessary update any invariant checks in the software before nodes restart.
 A ledger rewrite affecting a single account balance, meanwhile, is the single most targeted type of rewrite, and the most controversial.
 Finally, the question of governance maturity was selected as it gives further insight into the trust dynamics at play in the on-chain and off-chain interaction of stakeholders.